eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-20_weird-blockchain-engineer-job-opening-at-bitflyer-japan.md

 - - -

-This page is synchronized from the post: [Weird Blockchain Engineer Job Opening at bitFlyer Japan](https://steemit.com/@deanliu/weird-blockchain-engineer-job-opening-at-bitflyer-japan)
+This page is synchronized from the post: ['Weird "Blockchain Engineer" Job Opening at bitFlyer Japan'](https://steemit.com/@deanliu/weird-blockchain-engineer-job-opening-at-bitflyer-japan)